We are getting married in one of our favorite places, looking out over the Salish Sea.

 Shuttle Bus!

 We are providing a shuttle bus from the Bainbridge ferry that can bring you to the wedding on Saturday morning and then drive you back to the ferry, when the party is wrapping up, on Saturday night.
-You can walk onto the ferry between Seattle and Bainbridge, without a car, so you could board the ferry in Seattle, on Saturday morning, get the shuttle waiting at the ferry terminal on the other side, and then walk back on the ferry when the shuttle bus drops you off at the end of the day. (see diagram)
+You can walk onto the Bainbridge ferry in downtown Seattle, without a car, on Saturday morning, get the shuttle that will be waiting at the ferry terminal on the other side, and then walk back onto the ferry when the shuttle bus drops you off at the end of the day. (see diagram)

 Benefits of Shuttle Bus